Tips to Make Your Fireplace Look More Modern

 BTW, with all of these update ideas, it never hurts to get a second opinion if you are unsure of any of the above.
 My advice is based on personal ‘hands-on’ experience and I’m not a tradesperson nor an employee of a paint/hardware store – I’m just a crazy lil Ginger who likes to paint stuff!

 This next brick is one that I love.
-Its classic and simple colours make it flexible for a variety of styles and the texture/warmth adds a nice vibe to a living or family room…
+Its classic and simple colors make it flexible for a variety of styles and the texture/warmth adds a nice vibe to a living or family room…

 READ MORE